Massahgenesis/alx-system_engineering-devops/0x02-shell_redirections/README.md

 . grep root /etc/passwd --after-context=3 : The script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 . grep -v bin /etc/passwd :The script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 . grep '^[[:alpha:]]' /etc/ssh/sshd_config :The script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.
+. tr Ac Ze : The sccrit that replace all characters A and c from input to Z and e respectively.